pairwise-alignment/pa-bench-paper/extended-abstract.md

 To date, there has not been a scalable and comprehensive benchmark suite for DP aligners.
 Many algorithm developers build their own ad-hoc benchmarks, but they fail to account for the diversity of downstream use cases.
 For example, it is possible to align reads to genomes, genomes to genomes, reads to other reads, etc.
-Pairs of sequences can vary widely, from small substitutions or insertions/deletions (indels), or large structural variations driven by biology.
+Pairs of sequences can vary widely, from small substitutions or insertions/deletions (indels), to large structural variations driven by biology.
 This problem is amplified by the rapid increase in sequencing technologies that produce reads with varying error profiles and length characteristics, including short Illumina reads, long PacBio HiFi reads, ultra-long Oxford Nanopore reads,